ftpskid/prismo-tos/README.md

 **Last Updated:** March 2025

-By using Waguri, you agree to the following Terms of Service.
+By using Prismo, you agree to the following Terms of Service.
 If you do not agree, please stop using the bot.

 ---

 ## **1. Usage Terms**
-- Waguri is a public Discord bot designed for moderation, fun, utility, and music.
+- Prismo is a public Discord bot designed for moderation, fun, utility, and music.
 - You must comply with [Discord's Terms of Service](https://discord.com/terms) while using Waguri.
 - You may not use Waguri for illegal, harmful, or malicious activities, including harassment, spamming, or abuse.

 ---

 ## **2. Data Collection & Privacy**
-Waguri stores necessary data to provide its features, including:
+Prismo stores necessary data to provide its features, including:

 - **Guild Name**
 - **Guild ID**